 GRE and TOEFL/IELTS exams

-- GRE exam – no more than 5 years old
+- GRE exam scores – no more than 5 years old

-- TOEFL/IELTS – no more than 2 years old
+- TOEFL/IELTS scores – no more than 2 years old

 When you register for the GRE and TOEFL/IELTS exams, you should indicate the University of North Carolina at Chapel Hill Graduate School or Duke University Graduate School as score recipients.
 The UNC Graduate School Institution Code is 5816.
 The Duke University Graduate School Institution Code 5156.
 ETS will require you to select a department code.
 It does not matter which department code you choose.
 The Graduate School will receive the scores as long as you choose the above mentioned institution codes of 5816 and 5156.

 We encourage anyone taking the GRE exam to study for it using some of the free online practice tests below.